 An exploration of guidance strategies for promoting prosocial behaviors with individual and groups of children.
 Emphasis on positive guidance principles and techniques, family involvement, and cultural influences.
 Practical application through direct participation with children.
-Lecture Hours: 2, Lab Hours: 2
+Pre/Corequisite: ENRD 401 or equivalent Lecture Hrs. = 2, Lab Hrs. = 2